thirdweb-dev/engine/docs/4-websocket-guide.md

 }
 ```

-The console will start logging the updates on the queueId as and when they are trasmitted.
+The console will start logging the updates on the queueId as and when they are transmitted.

 The websocket connection will be closed automatically after the last update of either `errored` or `mined` status is sent.